Predicting Covid-19 EMS Incidents from Daily Hospitalization Trends

-A closer comparison between period 1 and period 3 shows that the frequencies of only certain types of problems have dropped, while others remain unaffected by Covid-19.
-Incidents including attended patient, community health assist, fall, hemorrhage, traffic injury, altered mentation, seizure, syncopal episode, unconscious chest pain, respiratory, and sick witnessed significant decreases (table \ref{table:decrease}).
-However, the frequencies of incidents of problems such as cardiac arrest, psychiatric, stroke, abdominal pain, alarm activation, assault, injury, overdose and diabetic remained stable.
+A closer comparison between period one and period three showed that the frequencies of only certain types of problems dropped, while others remained unaffected by Covid-19.
+The complete list of comparisons of the number of non-pandemic EMS incidents of each problem type can be found in Table \ref{table:decrease}.